arinbasu/Convergence-of-design-and-analytical-thinking-in-research-methods/rcmact4o6s.md

 We will now expand the above concepts and add examples to show how this is effected.
 This is an important concept in health and health care, and for our cause and effect based thinking.
 Specifically, we have several checkpoints.
-In health, for instance, we
+In health, for instance, we discuss